 Published excerpts from interviews with Fatali over the years.

-To receive the next invitational schedule of an Earthscapes Safari with Fatali, please join our MAILING LIST for future updates.
+To receive the next invitational schedule of a Light Hunt Expedition with Fatali, please join our MAILING LIST for future updates.

 2001: What is your spiritual or religious background?